 Parabens are believed to disrupt hormone function by mimicking estrogen.
 This means that some ingredients and chemicals in products, like parabens, can imitate and "look like" hormones naturally produced by the body.
 Too much estrogen can trigger an increase in breast cell division and growth of tumors, which is why paraben use has been linked to breast cancer and reproductive issues.
 Moreover, studies have detected parabens in nearly all urine samples taken from adults in the U.S., regardless of demographic.

 In 2014, the EU banned some parabens and this is really when the outrage against them peaked in the US.
 When the U.S. did not respond by removing parabens right away, many organizations, like the American Cancer Society, put out statements that the data about parabens' harm to humans was limited, writing that “there are also many other compounds in the environment that mimic naturally produced estrogen... although at this time there are no clear health risks from parabens in food, drugs, cosmetics, and skin care products, people concerned about exposure to parabens can avoid products containing them."

 Are Some Companies Still Using Parabens in their Products?

 Yes.
 I even found some in my own bathroom prior to writing this article.

 The most common beauty products that parabens are found in are shampoo, face cleanser, body wash, body lotion, and foundation.
 The most commonly found parabens are butylparaben, methylparaben and propylparaben.
-When looking at the ingredients list on your beauty product, look for anything ending in –paraben.
-Some good news, CVS stated they would remove parabens, phthalates and the most prevalent formaldehyde donors from their extensive line of store brand beauty and personal care products.
+When looking at the ingredients list on beauty and personal care products, look for anything ending in –paraben.
+One resource for learning more about a particular product’s safety is the Environmental Working Group’s Skin Deep cosmetic database.